nshar2/product-ms/README.md

 localhost:8080/swagger-ui.html

 # Improvements possible
-CreateProduct endpoint overrides any existing product.
+1) CreateProduct endpoint overrides any existing product.
 Ideally if a product by sku already exists, then httpstatus 409(conflict) could be sent.
-Test data creation could have gone into TestDataBuilder classes More testing around validations would have been nice
+2) Test data creation could have gone into TestDataBuilder classes.
+3) More testing around validations would have been nice.